wook3024/asphalt_dataset/README.md

 <br/>

 It costs a lot of money to detect cracks directly.
 In modern society, we can achieve automation using deep learning.
 Using this dataset, cracks in asphalt can be detected at a low cost.
-The dataset consisted of Sylvie's data and Swook's filmed data.
+The dataset consisted of Sylvie's data and Swook's data.

 <br/>